-Positive reinforcement forms an important part of our behaviour policy.
-Pupils are awarded stickers for appropriate behaviour.
-Each class in the Early Years regularly discusses the Golden Rules and the Learning Dispositions and why it is important to try and stick to them: working well with others, being polite and helpful, talking about their feelings, respecting others, listening well, looking after equipment and the school environment and being a good friend.
-These are reinforced in the separate weekly Nursery Oaks and Reception assemblies.
+Children may occasionally receive stickers for appropriate behaviour, but our staff recognize that intrinsic motivation is more effective than use of these extrinsic rewards.
+Instead, having been fully involved in establishing the class Golden Rules, Early Years children regularly discuss them.
+Examples of these rules include: working well with others, being polite and helpful, expressing their feelings, respecting others, listening attentively, taking care of equipment and the school environment, and being a good friend.
+These principles are reinforced during the separate weekly assemblies for Nursery Oaks and Reception.